 When I've finished, what course can I do next?

-This course is an excellent introduction to score reading for anyone studying music theory at higher levels (Grade 5 and above.
-You may wish to progress to higher-level Music Theory classes, Studies in counterpoint, Composition Techniques etc. You may also be interested in City Lit's Music history courses, or one of our wide variety of practical courses in singing or playing an instrument.
+This course is an excellent introduction to score reading for anyone studying music theory at higher levels (Grade 7 and above.
+You may wish to progress to higher-level Music Theory classes, Studies in counterpoint, Composition Techniques etc.

 For more details about musicianship and music theory please visit our blog: Musicianship and music theory at City lit which lists our full sequence of musicianship and music theory classes.